TeamHeka/medkit/docs/api/text.md

 ### Family reference

-mmedkit provides a rule-based family detector which attaches a family attribute to a text segment.
+medkit provides a rule-based family detector which attaches a family attribute to a text segment.

 :::{note}